hypothesis/h-assets/README.md

    the first few characters of a hash (eg. SHA-1) of the file's contents.

 3. Create an INI file (eg. `assets.ini`) that defines collections ("bundles") of assets that are used together.
+Example content:

    ```ini
    [bundles]